Once upon a time on 9 November 1989...

 After that great period, our way of apprehending the world and life in general was not the same anymore.

-Some months later, my friend Jean-Luc Debroux and I wrote a long article about the last years of
+Some months later, my friend Jean-Luc Debroux and I wrote seven articles about the last years of the

-Soviet-Russian aviation presence in Germany, which was published in the first eight issues of the French magazine
+Soviet-Russian aviation presence in Germany, which were published in the first issues of the French magazine

 the last Russian soldier from Germany.
-And this is not over yet...
+And let's bet that it is not over yet.

-updated.
+This website will consequently remain in constant evolution.
 Moreover, new sections will be added in the future.
-It will never be a finished

 Any comments or corrections even about apparently insignificant details are expected with interest.

 If you have lived that adventure yourself and/or if you have related material, your contribution to this